 The fact sheet below provides a useful summary of pool water testing requirements.

 Please ensure all records are available on site, and are kept for at least 6 months.
+Environmental Health Officers will ask for these records during routine inspections or complaint investigations.

 Testing equipment